hippymulehead/RA4067/README.txt

 RA4067

-PlatformIO code to controll a 4067 mux/demux chip in an OOP kinda way.
+PlatformIO code to control a 4067 mux/demux chip in an OOP kinda way.
 Simple object for controlling a 4051 multiplexer.
 This just does the writes and keeps track of the pin that's set on the 4051.